eth-protocol-fellows/cohort-three/program-guide/repo-guide.md

 ### Using `/projects/<project-name>.md`

-Project deliverables should be be posted in various open places such as the Research forum, the Ethereum Magicians forums, github gists, hackmd documents and this repository.
+Project deliverables should be posted in various open places such as the Research forum, the Ethereum Magicians forums, github gists, hackmd documents and this repository.

 Create a document under the path `/notes/<project-name>.md`.
 This document should include: